What Is Decentralized Finance (DeFi)?

 High risk of user error

-DeFi applications transfer the responsibility from the intermediaries to the user.
+DeFi applications transfer the responsibility from intermediaries to the user.
 This can be a negative aspect for many.
 Designing products that minimize the risk of user error is a tough challenge when the products are deployed on top of immutable blockchains.

 Bad user experience